Visteon (VC)

 AI Analysis | Feedback

-Sachin Lawande was appointed President and CEO of Visteon in June 2015 and is also a member of the company's Board of Directors.
-Since becoming CEO, he has focused on transforming Visteon into a software-defined technology leader, driving growth and securing significant program awards.
-Before joining Visteon, Lawande spent 10 years at Harman International Industries (2005-2015) in various senior leadership roles, including President of the Infotainment Division (2013-2015) and Executive Vice President (since 2009).
-His previous roles at Harman also included President of the Lifestyle Division, EVP and co-president of the Automotive Division, EVP and Chief Technology Officer, and Chief Software Architect.
-He also held senior positions at QNX Software Systems and 3Com Corporation, and was responsible for developing networking and consumer electronics systems at AT&T Bell Labs, U.S. Robotics, and 3Com.
-Lawande holds four patents in communications software.
-He currently serves on the Board of Directors of Cognex Corporation and previously served as an Independent Director for Computer Sciences Corp.
-(2015-2017) and DXC Technology Co.
-(2015-2020).
+Sachin Lawande has served as President and CEO of Visteon since June 2015 and is also a member of the company's Board of Directors.
+Under his leadership, Visteon has become a leader in software-defined vehicles, focusing on digital cockpit and next-generation intelligent, connected vehicle platforms.
+Prior to joining Visteon, Lawande spent 10 years at Harman International Industries, holding various leadership positions including President of the Infotainment Division (from 2013) and Executive Vice President (since 2009).
+His career at Harman also included roles as President of the Lifestyle Division, EVP and co-president of the Automotive Division, EVP and Chief Technology Officer, and Chief Software Architect.
+He began his career in software engineering, working on embedded systems for networking and consumer electronics at companies such as AT&T Bell Laboratories, U.S. Robotics, and 3Com, and holds four patents in communications software.
+Lawande also serves on the board of directors for Cognex Corporation.

-Brett Pynnonen Senior Vice President and Chief Legal Officer
+Brett Pynnonen, Senior Vice President and General Counsel

 AI Analysis | Feedback